aimms/how-to/Articles/332/332-Implicit-Dantzig-Fulkerson-Johnson.rst

 Implicit Dantzig-Fulkerson-Johnson formulation
 ==============================================
-The library in AIMMS that solves a **Capacitated Vehicle Routing Problem** (**CVRP**) contains four different formulation options.
+The library in AIMMS that solves a **Capacitated Vehicle Routing Problem** (**CVRP**) contains  different formulation options.
 They have different methods of eliminating subtours.
 In this article the Implicit Dantzig-Fulkerson-Johnson formulation is discussed.

 Dantzig-Fulkerson-Johnson formulation
 -------------------------------------